China–Sri Lanka relations: Hambantota port issue

+Writing in 2023, academic and former UK diplomat Kerry Brown states that China's relationship to the Hambantota port has become the opposite of the theorized debt-trap modus operandi some critics attribute to China.
+Brown observes that China has had to commit more money to the project, expose itself to further risk, and has had to become entangled in complex local politics.

 Hambantota Port was financed through Chinese loans, and built by a Chinese company.
-In the case of the port in Hambantota, the two countries have recently come to a deal with Sri Lanka selling a 80% stake via a 99-year lease in the port to the state-run China Merchants Port Holdings, while Sri Lanka retains control of port security.
+In the case of the port in Hambantota, the two countries have recently come to a deal with Sri Lanka selling an 80% stake via a 99-year lease in the port to the state-run China Merchants Port Holdings, while Sri Lanka retains control of port security.
+The US$1.12 billion in new equity from China Merchants Port Holdings increased Sri Lanka's foreign reserves and allowed it to pay foreign debts to non-Chinese creditors.

 The Sri Lankan Foreign Minister Ravi Karunanayake said "It is unaffordable for an activity that doesn't bring any economic returns, so that's compelling us to look at options."

 China is also building a 15000-acre industrial zone near Hambantota port, in which it will have a major stake and will also be ceded to China for 99 years.
 Both of these projects have led to fears among the local population that the area will become a "Chinese colony".
 This has led to violent protests by locals including Buddhist monks against the port and the industrial zone who stand to lose their lands.
 A local politician expressing his concern said "When you give away such a vast area of land, you can't stop the area becoming a Chinese colony."

-Opposition politicians have pointed out the opaque nature of the Hambantota deal, saying "no one seems to know what the agreement on the Hambantota port is between the Government and China" and "even some cabinet Ministers are clueless about the deal."

 On 16 August 2022, Sri Lankan Government granted permission to dock Chinese research vessel Yuan Wang 5 at the Hambantota port despite Western countries and India's concerns.
 China insists the ship is on a friendly research mission not a military one.

+In 2023, the Export-Import Bank of China provided Sri Lanka an extension on its debts due in 2022 and 2023.